geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Oh, did you?
 Yeah, I saw that refactor.
 I saw you commented on it.
-Were you...
+Were you..
 Yeah, it seemed fine to me.
 To make it a class instead?
-Um...
+Um..
 Yeah, what's wrong with making it a class?
 It's fine.
 I was waiting for it.